MarymountUniversity/marymountuniversity.github.io/_pages/about.md

 ---
 permalink: /
-title: "Marymount Technology Projects"
+title: "Marymount University Software and Technology Projects"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Marymount University Software and Technology Projects

 Welcome to Marymount University's hub for cutting-edge software and technology projects.
 Here, you will find a comprehensive showcase of the innovative research and development initiatives spearheaded by our talented students and faculty.
 Our projects span a wide array of technological fields, demonstrating our commitment to excellence and innovation in the ever-evolving tech landscape.